grnet/e-diplomata/reference/TYPES.md

 }
 ```

-The pair of a DDH along with an accalimed Chaum-Pedersen proof
+The pair of a DDH along with an acclaimed Chaum-Pedersen proof
 of knowledge is modeled by

 ### `ddh-proof`